Tips on Buying Runners for Your Hallway

 by Amanda Mears

-Narrow down a style.
 Whether you have an old home that's oozing with charm or a sleek new pad, hallway runners will fit into your existing style and help accentuate features in your home.
-You can also choose runners based on the design of your home.
-For chic tile or marble floors, try a contemporary rug with graphic prints, like zebra or damask.
-Cozy wood floors were made to be paired with a more traditional style, like a floral or braided rug.
+You can also choose runners based on the flooring they'll sit on.
+For chic tile or marble floors, try a contemporary runner rug with graphic prints, like zebra or damask.
+Cozy wood floors were made to be paired with a more traditional runner style, like a floral or braided rug.